Samuel-jacobs/e-commerce/README.md

 ## Acknowledgments

 I would like to thank webdev simplified on youtube.
-His video on cart helped me figure out how to get the adding to cart functionality to work.
+His add to cart video helped me figure out how to get the adding to cart functionality to work.